Opensourceful/WolfFlow/README.md

 ### ⬇️ Reduced Token Consumption

-SeawolfFlow is designed to use fewer tokens than previous systems, making it more efficient and cost-effective.
+Seawolf Flow is designed to use fewer tokens than previous systems, making it more efficient and cost-effective.

 ## 📝 UMB Command
 The command "Update Memory Bank" or "UMB" can be given at any time to update the memory bank with information from the current chat session.

 ## Contributing

-Contributions to SeawolfFlow are welcome!
+Contributions to Seawolf Flow are welcome!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file (you'll need to create this) for guidelines.

 ## License
   [Apache 2.0](LICENSE)